 - Respond as in Level 1 and Level 2

 - > The principal will involve the parents by phone or setting up a meeting

 - Consequences applied at this level may include:

 - restricted privileges

-- recess and lunch detentions
+- recess and lunch time outs

-- repair and replacement of equipment
+- repair and replacement of equipment (or pay for damages)

 - school community service

 - in-school suspension

 - out-of-school suspension

-Level 3 behaviours are communicated to the parents and (all involved) staff and are recorded and tracked.
+Level 3 behaviours are communicated to the parents and (all involved) staff.
+These incidents are recorded and tracked.